 Desktop Creations was called in to write and design this new service brochure for Benevia, a consultation and concierge service designed to help people in transition, from one home to another, or from one phase of life to another.
 Benevia has a particular expertise working with seniors but wanted to expand its target audience.

-King County Project Access is a non-profit organization that helps low-income and uninsured patients gain access to specialty care by coordinating the efforts of volunteer providers through innovative case manangement.
+Project Access Northwest is a non-profit organization that helps low-income and uninsured patients gain access to specialty care by coordinating the efforts of volunteer providers through innovative case manangement.
 KCPA was poised for growth in 2009, but its logo was dated and the collateral materials lacked polish.
 Desktop Creations developed this new logo to convey how KCPA opens doors for those in need of care.
 We have also developed strong collateral materials, including brochures, annual reports and the web site.

 When Billings Middle School was ready to upgrade its image and replace its outdated view book, we were called in first for design and then also for copy writing.
 Through a series of meetings and in-depth interviews, we developed the content and dynamic design to reflect the philosophy of the school and appeal to prospective students and their families.